gospel-desk/www.logstown.com/2024/lets-be-holy-together/index.md

 > service of your faith, I am glad and rejoice with you all.
 For the same
 > reason you also be glad and rejoice with me.

 We each stand alone at the last.
 Yet St. Paul indicates that we witness each other's judgement in some way.
 He expects to rejoice in _their_ salvation on the Day of Christ.
 Now, we are all members of one another.
 Life is a gift.
-Time is ours from God.
+Our time is from God.
 How else to spend it than working out our own salvation, together?

 ### Spending Time